-'''

-At 4PM Take 2 Dulcolax (over the counter) Tablets with a glass of water
+At 4PM Take (2) Dulcolax Tablets (over the counter) with a glass of water

-'''

-FIRST DOSE of PREP At 6PM (complete within an hour)
+First dose of PREP At 6PM (complete within an hour)

-- 1) Pour one of the Suprep bottles into the mixing container.
-Add cold water up to the 16 oz. line in the container provided and stir to mix. - 2) Drink all of the liquid in the container. - 3) Using the same container, You MUST refill and drink TWO more 16 oz. containers of water or clear liquid of your choice over the next hour.
+- 1) Mix the contents of Dose 1 pouch with at least 16oz of water until completely dissolved (may take 2-3 minutes).
+Finish the dose within 30 minutes - 2) Drink ALL of the liquid in the container - 3) Using the same container, you MUST refill and drink TWO more 16 oz. containers of water or clear liquid of your choice over the next 30 minutes.